 TIP 1: Be prepared for ad-hoc lunchtime shopping trips

-Image: Shopping bags available from The Simple Sustainable Store
+Image: Reusable shopping bags available from The Simple Sustainable Store

 TIP 2: Get your office on board with the zero waste movement

 Terracycle have recently started up a Zero Waste Box Program.
 The program involves the purchase by workplaces of one or more 'zero waste boxes' which act as collection points for the waste streams that are problematic for your business.
 The range of available zero waste boxes is huge, and includes anything from disposable garments (perfect for medical practices and hospitals) to e-waste, to pens and pencils.
 Once the box is full, it can be shipped off to Terracycle who save the items from landfill and make them into new things.
 Talk to your facilities team or office manager about implementing this initiative in your workplace.
 The full range of available zero waste boxes can be found at this link.